kabirgh/Quiz-o-matic-9000/README.md

 On the main screen, you can:
 - Add, name, colour and remove teams
 - Assign mice to teams
+- Register custom wireless buzzers that communicate over websockets.
+See [this project](https://hackaday.io/project/152687-quiz-o-matic-wireless-buzzers) for details
+- Set a master mouse.
+During the game, a right click on only this mouse will reset the game screen.
+This feature was added so that the quizmaster can refresh the screen from the keyboard

 When you're done, click the `Start` button to go to the game screen.